lsst-dm/dmtn-256/index.rst

 .. figure:: /_static/figures/tern_default_g_11690_49/psftern.png
     :name: fig-psftern-g-11690-49
     :target: ../_images/psftern.png
-    :alt: The PSFs of the tern of images for visit g-11690-49 default run
+    :alt: The PSFs of the set of images for visit g-11690-49 default run

-    Tern of PSF stamps, for the Default mode run, filter `g`, visit 11690 detector 49.
+    Set of PSF stamps, for the Default mode run, filter `g`, visit 11690 detector 49.

-Paying attention to the PSFs of the tern images we find that the Template PSF appears as higher in Signal-to-Noise Ratio (from here on SNR), as we cannot see the background noise.
+Paying attention to the PSFs of the images we find that the Template PSF appears as higher in Signal-to-Noise Ratio (from here on SNR), as we cannot see the background noise.
 However it is easy to spot noise in the wings of the PSF, (it might be an artifact of the visualization, but it is unlikely).
 We can appreciate the Noise-Equivalent-Area circular radius in the panel titles for the template and science PSFs, which shows that for this case the PSF is broader in the science image.

 This points that our subtraction with the default mode would be almost identical to the one in the auto-mode and that the pre-convolution procedure should converge to an equivalent kernel transformation, that yields almost the exact subtraction again.